raspberrypilearning/binary-hero/en/step_7.md

 --- /task ---

 --- task ---
-You could make your code even easier to read by making another block which allows you to specify a note to be played along with a time.
+So that your code is even easier to read, make another block that allows you to specify a note to be played and a time to play the note at.

 [[[generic-scratch-make-block-parameters]]]

 --- hints ---
 --- hint ---
-Make a block that takes a `note`{:class="blockdata"} and a `time`{:class="blockdata"} and `adds`{:class="blockdata"} both numbers to the lists.
+Make a block that takes a number as `note`{:class="blockdata"} and a number as `time`{:class="blockdata"} and `adds`{:class="blockdata"} each number to the correct list.
 --- /hint ---
 --- hint ---
 This is what your code should look like: